Sam Buttrey: Jeopardy!

 Buttrey’s initial appearance on Jeopardy! was during its inaugural Professor's Tournament in December 2021, having been an avid fan of the show since he was 7, when he watched at his grandmother's house when Art Fleming was the host.
 Buttrey won his initial game, won again in the semi-finals, and prevailed in a two-game final.
-His win earned him an automatic spot in the show's Tournament of Champions, which aired from October 31 to November 21, 2022, where he progressed to the finals, which was won by Amy Schneider.
+His win earned him an automatic spot in the 2022 Tournament of Champions, where he lost to Amy Schneider in the finals.
 Buttrey obtained a degree of social media renown for his physical resemblance to the actor Steve Martin, as well as his jovial manner and quick-wittedness.
 His wife, Elinda, also tried out for the show multiple times and was planning to compete on the show in Season 41 before he accepted the offer to be a co-host for the show's Inside Jeopardy! podcast.

 He donated a little more than half the winnings from his first appearance, when he won $100,000 as champion of the Professors Tournament, to the CSU Monterey Bay Buttrey-Hardy endowed scholarship fund.

 Buttrey was invited back to Jeopardy to compete in the Jeopardy!
 Masters competition in May 2023.
 He finished sixth among the six players.
 He won $50,000.

 Buttrey's final Jeopardy! appearance came in the show's inaugural Invitational Tournament, which aired from March 20 to April 9, 2024.
 He won his quarterfinal match against Colby Burnett and Lilly Chin, but lost in the semifinals to eventual champion Victoria Groce.
 In September 2024, it was announced that Buttrey had been made a co-host of the show's "Inside Jeopardy!" podcast, as a result of which he had retired from competition.
-His job as "Sambassador" includes appearances at Jeopardy!-themed events, like the Jeopardy! event at the Sporcle's SporcleCon 2024 event in Detroit.
+His job as "Sambassador" includes appearances at Jeopardy!-themed events, like the Jeopardy! event at quiz website Sporcle's SporcleCon 2024 event in Detroit.